Chalmers University of Technology

 Students have the opportunity to meet local students through the Chalmers Student Union.
 There is also plenty of room for individual travel as well as excursions organized through the program.
 Gothenburg's great location makes travel to places like Stockholm, Oslo, and Copenhagen very easy.
-Golf, skiing, backpacking and canoeing are ideal pastimes in this lush green country.
+The city of Gothenburg is very livley and many students can find themsevles golfing, skiing, backpacking and canoeing in this lush green country.

-University housing is not guaranteed and students might be required to secure temporary housing until their student accommodation is available.
+University housing is typically guaranteed, though students might be required to secure temporary housing until their student accommodation is available.
 Chalmers has a suggested list of housing agencies to use and recommend securing housing as soon as you are accepted to the program.

-During the first week of every semester, Gothenburg organizes a welcome day for the international students, which is obligatory.
+During the first week of every semester, Chalmers organizes a welcome reception for the international students, which is obligatory.
 This day contains a number of activities such as an introduction to the Swedish language and culture, study visits, presentations of the student unions, and other important organizations at the school.

 Students that attend Chalmers for a semester or for an academic year are required to obtain a Swedish visa prior to departure.
 The Swedish visa can be applied for online.